Theodor Gebre Selassie

-Theodor Gebre Selassie (born 24 December 1986) is a Czech professional footballer who plays for Czech club Slovan Liberec, either as a right-back or as wing-back.
+Theodor Gebre Selassie (Amharic: ገብረ ሥላሴ; born 24 December 1986) is a Czech former professional footballer who played as a right-back or as wing-back.
 He earned 54 caps and scored three goals with the Czech national team.

-Having won the Czech First League with Slavia Prague in 2008 and Slovan Liberec four years later, he then signed for Bremen on a four-year contract.
+Having won the Czech First League with Slavia Prague in 2008 and Slovan Liberec four years later, he signed for Werder Bremen on a four-year contract.
+He stayed with Werder Bremen for nine years, making 271 league appearances and scoring 23 goals.

 Gebre Selassie made his international debut for the Czech Republic in 2011, becoming their first player of African descent.
 He was selected in their squad for UEFA Euro 2012 and UEFA Euro 2016.

 Personal life

-Gebre Selassie was born in 1986 in Třebíč in former Czechoslovakia.
+Gebre Selassie was born in 1986 in Třebíč in Czechoslovakia.
 His father, Chamola, is Ethiopian and arrived in the country as a doctor during the communist period.
 His mother, Jana, is Czech and a schoolteacher.
 Gebre Selassie has a younger sister named Anna, who plays for the Czech Republic women's national handball team.